The Ultimate Guide to Graduate School Scholarships

 With that in mind, here’s what you should know to ace the application process:

-• The FAFSA is Your Key: The Free Application for Federal Student Aid (FAFSA) is often a prerequisite for scholarships and grants.
+• The FAFSA is Your Key: The Free Application for Federal Student Aid (FAFSA) is often a prerequisite for graduate school scholarships and grants.
 Complete it early to unlock potential funding opportunities.

 • Embrace the Application Hustle: Apply for multiple scholarships with no fear!
 The more applications you submit, the higher your chances of securing funding.